LeapYear/areas-of-contribution/upstream-README.md

 [![Build Status](https://travis-ci.org/pivotal-cf/areas-of-contribution.svg?branch=master)](https://travis-ci.org/pivotal-cf/areas-of-contribution)

-This *public* repo contains the set of skills, organized by "area" and "P-level", that CF Engineering management in SF, LA and Seattle use when gathering feedback and evaluating engineers.
+This *public* repo contains the set of skills, organized by "area" and "level", that CF Engineering management in SF, LA and Seattle use when gathering feedback and evaluating engineers.

 It is a complement to the [CF Engineering Skills Chart](https://docs.google.com/document/d/1O4MyiVHssukhGLQSxLAVEmAjJT3Gvk2bx0Mg31VGeGo).